Failure to Prevent

 Examples of areas to review/assess include:

-• Tone-from-the top (e.g., Policy content).
+• Tone-from-the top (e.g., Policy content and fraud risk ownership).

 • Management information (e.g., Key risk indicators).